Kalok9990/sparta-js-dom-events/README.md

 # sparta-js-dom-events
-learning about dom events and some possible actions that can be used
+learning about dom events and some possible actions that can be used with Click events